boringtaskai/common-voice/docs/LANGUAGE.md

 In order for a new language to be activated on Common Voice, it must be at least 75% localized in that given language.

-We use the [Mozilla localization platform Pontoon](https://pontoon.mozilla.org/projects/common-voice/) to handle translations of the web interface.
+We use the [Sumbang Suara localization platform Pontoon](https://pontoon.sumbangsuara.org/projects/common-voice/) to handle translations of the web interface.
 Use the project page to find your language community and help submit new translations.
-If your language is not available for translation on Pontoon, you can request for it to be added by submitting a new issue using the [language requests template](https://github.com/mozilla/common-voice/issues/new?assignees=&labels=&template=language_request.md&title=).
+If your language is not available for translation on Pontoon, you can request for it to be added by submitting a new issue using the [language requests template](https://github.com/boringtaskai/common-voice/issues/new?assignees=&labels=&template=language_request.md&title=).

 For more information on how Common Voice approaches language and accents, please refer to our [language and accent strategy](https://discourse.mozilla.org/t/common-voice-languages-and-accent-strategy-v5/56555).